Skip to content

 1. The process starts with an empty accumulator and an internal scratchpad.

-5. The LLM updates both the accumulated output and the internal scratchpad, which are used in the next fold operation.
+3. The LLM updates both the accumulated output and the scratchpad (deciding what to write), and both are used in the next fold.

 Value Sampling

-For very large groups, you can use value sampling to process a representative subset of the data.
-This can significantly reduce processing time and costs.
+For very large groups, value sampling processes a representative subset of the data.
+Available methods:

 Method Description